microsoft/azure-spring-apps-training/README.md

+---
+page_type: sample
+languages:
+- java
+---

 # Azure Spring Cloud training

 You will find here a full workshop on Azure Spring Cloud, including guides and demos.

-This was created by [Julien Dubois](https://twitter.com/juliendubois) and available for free to everyone, under the [MIT license](LICENSE.txt).
+This lab is based on a public workshop created by [Julien Dubois](https://twitter.com/juliendubois) and available for free to everyone, under the [MIT license](LICENSE.txt).

 ## What you should expect